bigcommerce/dev-docs/docs/api-docs/partner/pos/pos-foundation-overview.md

 ## Declare environment variables

+After you create and configure the database, you have all the information you need to add environment variables to your project.

+To declare environment variables, complete the following steps:

 1. Create a `.env` file in the root directory of your project.
 2. Copy the contents of `.env.sample` to `.env` with the following command: